survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 };

 leanpub-start-insert
+function production() {
+  return common;
+}

+function development() {
-const developmentConfig = {
+  const config = {
     devServer: {
       // Enable history API fallback so HTML5 History API based
       // routing works.
 This is a good default that will come
       // in handy in more complicated setups.
       historyApiFallback: true,

       // Don't refresh if hot loading fails.
 If you want
       // refresh behavior, set hot: true instead.
       hotOnly: true,

       // Display only errors to reduce the amount of output.
       stats: 'errors-only',

       // Parse host and port from env to allow customization.
       //
       // If you use Docker, Vagrant or Cloud9, set
       // host: options.host || '0.0.0.0';
       //
       // 0.0.0.0 is available to all network devices
       // unlike default `localhost`.
       host: process.env.HOST, // Defaults to `localhost`
       port: process.env.PORT, // Defaults to 8080
     },
     plugins: [
       new webpack.HotModuleReplacementPlugin(),
     ],
   };

+  return Object.assign(
+    {},
+    common,
+    config,
+    {
+      plugins: common.plugins.concat(config.plugins),
+    }
+  );
+}
 leanpub-end-insert

 module.exports = function(env) {